ZJLiu001/starter-hugo-academic/content/authors/admin/_index.md

 <!-- Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks. -->

 TEST!

+I am a master student at the Northwestern Polytechnical University supervised by Prof. Zhongjie Meng.
+Previously,

+My research focuses on .

 {style="text-align: justify;"}